akifkomurcu/learnversion/README.txt

-its a scrapping project The aim is to learn the latest versions of the programs easily.
+its a scrapping project.

+The aim is to learn the latest versions of the programs easily.